paws4people foundation was founded by Kyria Henry in 1999 (then 12 years old!) with the purpose of using dogs as a means of helping people.

 Many recipients have “invisible disabilities” so that their use of an Assistance Dog and access to public venues is questioned more readily than a handler whose disability is visible.
 Therefore, we feel it is important for people to recognize and understand that these dogs, when employed correctly and within the confines of the law, are providing invaluable services to their users by assisting them in their recovery and return to their previous lifestyles.
 This is yet another example of priceless, well-deserved independence.

-Kyria was raised with her father’s German Shepards, and successfully convinced her family to a ‘cross-over’ to the Golden Retriever breed, receiving her first puppy when she was 10 years old.
+Kyria was raised with her father’s German Shepherds, and successfully convinced her family to a ‘cross-over’ to the Golden Retriever breed, receiving her first puppy when she was 10 years old.
 Since this time, Kyria has been enveloped in the world of dog training, dabbling in disciplines such as advanced obedience, agility, rally, and scent work; but her true love and expertise is Assistance Dogs.
 Kyria founded paws4people foundation in 1999.
-During middle school, high school and college, Kyria worked with her certified Social Therapy and Educational Assistance Dogs in nursing homes, hospitals, and special education classrooms.
+During middle school, high school and college, Kyria worked with her certified Facility Dogs in nursing homes, hospitals, and special education classrooms.
 Kyria graduated from West Virginia University with Bachelor’s Degree in Business Administration, Religious Studies, and Speech Pathology and Audiology, with a specialization in Disability Studies.
 She then attended Bergin University of Canine Studies, earning a certification in Service Dog Education.
 While managing multiple Service Dog Training Programs, Kyria completed a Master’s Degree from Liberty University in Human Services- Marriage and Family Counseling, during which she assisted in the development of cutting-edge utilization of Psychiatric Service Dogs as adjunct therapeutic interventions within Cognitive Behavioral Therapy and Exposure Therapy.
-Currently, Kyria is the Program Director and Professor of the University of North Carolina Wilmington Assistance Dog Training Program, the first and only comprehensive Assistance Dog academic certificate program at a state university.
-Kyria also serves as adjunct faculty at the University of North Carolina Chapel Hill, Chief Executive Officer of paws4people foundation, and most importantly dog mom to her Educational Assistance Dog, BRADIE LYNN, and Service Dog Ambassador and Demo Dog, WYATT.
+Currently, Kyria is the Program Director and Instructor of the University of North Carolina Wilmington Assistance Dog Training Program, the first and only comprehensive Assistance Dog academic certificate program at a state university.
+Kyria also serves as adjunct faculty at the University of North Carolina Chapel Hill, Chief Executive Officer of paws4people foundation, and most importantly dog mom to her Educational Facility Dog, BRADIE LYNN, and Service Dog Ambassador and Demo Dog, WYATT.

 copyright © 2015 paws4people.org